Kendra Horn: 2018

 On July 3, 2017, Horn announced her candidacy for the Democratic nomination for United States House of Representatives to Oklahoma's fifth congressional district.
 After receiving 44% of the vote in the Democratic primary on June 26, 2018, Horn and primary opponent Tom Guild advanced to the primary runoff.
 During the August 28 primary, Horn received 76% of the vote, easily defeating Tom Guild and becoming the Democratic nominee.

 Horn defeated Republican Steve Russell in the November 6 general election with 50.7% to his 49.3% of the vote, in what was widely considered one of the most stunning upsets of the cycle.
 Nearly every major rating organization believed Russell would win, and FiveThirtyEight only gave Horn a 14% chance of winning.
 Ultimately, Horn won by defeating Russell in Oklahoma County, home to three-fourths of the district's population, by 9,900 votes, more than three times the overall margin of 3,300 votes.
 She garnered support from female Republican voters in an election largely seen as a referendum against President Donald Trump.

 When Horn took office, she became the first Democrat to represent the district since John Jarman in 1974, who switched parties to become a Republican midway through what would be his final term.

 2020

 Horn won the Democratic nomination for her seat in the 2020 primary.
-She faced Republican Oklahoma State Senator Stephanie Bice in the 2020 general election.
+She faced Republican state Senator Stephanie Bice in the 2020 general election.
 Bice defeated Horn in the 2020 election, returning the seat to Republican control.

 After the 2020 election, Horn joined former Congress members Xochitl Torres Small and Joe Cunningham to launch Shield PAC, a political action committee that hopes to raise funds to defend moderate Democrats in swing districts.